Land of Hope and Glory

-"Land of Hope and Glory" is a British patriotic song, with music by Edward Elgar written in 1901 and lyrics by A. C. Benson later added in 1902.
+"Land of Hope and Glory" is a British patriotic song, with music by Edward Elgar, written in 1901 and with lyrics by A. C. Benson added in 1902.

 Composition

-The music to which the words of the refrain 'Land of Hope and Glory, &c' below are set is the 'trio' theme from Edward Elgar's Pomp and Circumstance March No. 1.
+The music to which the words of the refrain "Land of Hope and Glory" below are set is the 'trio' theme from Edward Elgar's Pomp and Circumstance March No. 1.
 The words were fitted to the melody on the suggestion of King Edward VII who told Elgar he thought the melody would make a great song.
 When Elgar was requested to write a work for the King's coronation, he worked the suggestion into his Coronation Ode, for which he used words provided by the poet and essayist A. C. Benson.
-The last section of the Ode uses the march's melody.
+The first and last sections of the Ode use the march's melody.

 The first five notes of the refrain are similar to the first two bars of God Save the King in an early version published in 1745.

 Owing to the King's illness, the coronation was postponed.
 Elgar created a separate song, which was first performed by Madame Clara Butt in June 1902.
 In fact, only the first of the seven stanzas of the Ode's final section was re-used, as the first four lines of the second stanza below.
 This stanza is the part which is popularly sung today.